BMW i3 (2013-2022) interior, dashboard & comfort

-A 10.25-inch central display uses the BMW iDrive controller to skip through the i3’s extensive menus.
-The car also gets the latest package of BMW i ConnectedDrive services, so you get parking and charger info as well as range factored into your navigation planning – the system will even factor rest stops at charging stations in on longer drives.
-There’s an advanced voice-recognition system, too, while Apple CarPlay ensures you can connect supported smartphones.
+A 10.25-inch central display uses the BMW iDrive controller to flick through the i3’s extensive menus.
+The car also gets BMW's 'i ConnectedDrive' services, so you get parking and charger info as well as range factored into your navigation – the system will even account for rest stops at charging stations in on longer drives.
+There’s voice-recognition, too, while Apple CarPlay ensures you can connect supported smartphones.

 In This Review

 - 1VerdictThe BMW i3 was one of the first electric cars to make everyday drivers sit up and take notice, with its cool styling, decent handling and useful range

 - 2Range, battery & chargingA battery upgrade that arrived in 2019 gave the BMW i3 longer legs, with a real-world range of around 160 miles

 - 3Running costs & insuranceWhen new, the BMW i3 was pricier to buy than some less premium rivals, but day-to-day running costs are as low as for any EV